JeffreyYH/JeffreyYH.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 Hi there, I'm Yafei (Jeffrey) Hu.
 I'm currently a PhD student at CMU ECE department.
 I work with Prof. [Sebastian Scherer](https://theairlab.org/team/sebastian/) in CMU Robotics Institute.
 I'm interested in perception, reinforcement learning, and dection making for robotics.
+Before comming to Pittsburgh,